casper-network/docs-archive/dapp-dev-guide/contract-dsl/advanced.md

 the DSL generates.
 This section will describe the steps to do this.
 Once the code has been expanded and then changed, make sure to remove the macros from the project configuration before saving the changes.

+#### Debugging Contracts when using Macros:

+You should be able to set up breakpoints once you have expanded the code using ```cargo-expand``` - which will display the code as the compiler sees it, and as the wasm runs.

+It isn't possible to use `as-try-build` because it requires a main function, something which smart contracts do not use, because they run differently.

 ##### Expanding the Code
 When the rust compiler encounters each of the macros, it 'expands' the code and adds additional lines of code for each of the macros.